-Students who enrol in this course should download a course planner from http://www.cqu.edu.au/student-life/new-students/planners-and-profiles to help with the development of their personal study schedule.
+Students who enrol in this course should download a course planner from https://www.cqu.edu.au/student-life/new-students/planners-and-profiles/first-year-planners to help with the development of their personal study schedule.
 When preparing a study schedule it is important to check the availability of individual units by looking up their term of offer and location in this Handbook.
 Full-time students usually enrol in 4 units per term, and part-time students usually enrol in 2 units per term.
-Students can get assistance with the preparation of their study schedule by contacting the Student Courses and Careers Team by email at email@example.com or online at http://programadvice.cqu.edu.au.
+Students can get assistance with the preparation of their study schedule by contacting a Student Advisor by email at firstname.lastname@example.org.

 The Bachelor of Digital Media has two optional exit / interim awards: a Diploma of Digital Media (8 units; 48 units of credit) and an Associate Degree of Digital Media (16 units; 96 units of credit).